 - Adding arrears to the back end of the loan

-- Defer some of the principal
+- Deferring some of the principal

-- Forgive some of the principal
+- Forgiving some of the principal

 What About Modifications and Bankruptcies?

-In a Chapter 13 case, the debtor proposes a plan to pay his debts by making a payment to a trustee who distributes the money received to creditors that have filed proper claims.
-The plan must include certain types of debt like past due income taxes or domestic support obligations like child support and alimony.
+In a Chapter 13 case, the debtor proposes a plan to pay his debts by making a payment to a trustee, who distributes the money received to creditors that have filed proper claims.
+The plan must include certain types of debt, like past-due income taxes or domestic support obligations like child support and alimony.
 It may include arrearages owed to the mortgage company and secured debt like cars and appliances.